Pet harness

-Handlers with impaired mobility often put this type of harness on their service dogs to enable them to pull a wheelchair, move objects (usually heavy) that the handler is unable to move themselves or open/close doors/cupboards.
-Usually dogs of larger breeds who have a strong physique are able to fulfill these demanding tasks and are more likely to be seen wearing this type of harness.
-Pulling harnesses are frequently fitted with Y-straps between both front legs of the dog and over his/her shoulders and typically are fastened by a strap around the belly area.

 For physical restraint

 The most common use of the pet harness is for physically restraining an animal.
 When used as such, the harness is worn in conjunction with a leash; one end of the leash has a metal clip that is attached to the ring on the harness, while the other end is typically a loop held by the human.

 While a collar only encircles the neck, harnesses have loops that surround the thorax.
 This design allows for the distribution of force, which reduces pressure placed on the animal's trachea, and therefore, possesses a significantly lower risk of strangulation.
 Harnesses also possess a much lesser chance of said animal slipping out than possible if it wears a collar.
 As such, collars have largely been replaced by harnesses.

 Pet clothing frequently sports a properly-placed buttonhole for the D-ring of the harness worn under the garment.

 Some harnesses, such as those worn by police dogs, may have a handle so they can be restrained (or lifted) by hand more securely.
 Such harness (or vest) may bear identification and have bulletproof padding.